ad-freiburg/qlever/README.md

 Note that this query could also be processed by standard SPARQL simply by replacing the second triple by ?x ?predicate ?object.
 However, that query is bound to produce a very large intermediate result (all triples of all persons) with a correspondingly huge query time.
-In contrast, the query above takes only ~ 100ms on a standard Linux machine.
+In contrast, the query above takes only ~ 100ms on a standard Linux machine for a dataset with ~ 360 million triples and ~ 530 million text records.
 More details on this feature set will be provided here soon.

 # How to use